irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Identifying_Synthetic_Content/Lesson_Plan-Identify_AI_Content.md

 #### Instructor Requirements

 An instructor must:
 1. Review the entire lesson plan for each lesson they will cover.
+This includes the slide notes.
 2. Be able to obtain, access, and be familiar with the required material and equipment.
-3. Read and understand the referenced material.
+3. Read and understand the references provided in the lesson plan.

 An instructor must attend the following training: